Harish-2502/CCC-Team-72/installation/README.md

 openstack port create --network elastic elastic-bastion
 ```

-- Create a VM named "bastion" with the following features (the VM can be created using the MRC Dashboard).
+- Create a VM named "bastion" with the following features (the VM can be created using the MRC Dashboard or with the command below).
   - Flavor: `uom.mse.1c4g`;
   - Image: `NeCTAR Ubuntu 22.04 LTS (Jammy) amd64 (with Docker)`;
   - Networks: `qh2-uom-internal` and `elatic` (the Kubernetes cluster network);